 For many complementarians, 1 Timothy 2 is the Discussion Killer.
 The Trump Card.
 It’s the clobber text that beats up all the other clobber texts and takes their lunch money.

-Paul couldn’t have put it any more clearly.
+Paul couldn’t have put it any more clearly, could he?

-But before we pull the plug on #Mutuality2012, let’s observe something.
-The name of this letter is not “Mandatory Instructions for Churches Everywhere.”
-Paul set his sights a bit lower.
-He was counseling a young pastor at the end of his rope.
+Except that the name of Paul’s letter is not “Mandatory Instructions for Churches Everywhere.”
+Paul set his sights elsewhere in 1 Timothy—namely, he was counseling a young pastor at the end of his rope.

-I visited Ephesus in 2005 on a trip retracing the spread of Christianity in Asia Minor (modern-day Turkey).
-What I learned put an entirely new perspective on the “worst verse in the Bible.”
+I visited Ephesus in 2005 while studying the spread of early Christianity in Asia Minor (modern-day Turkey).
+The trip offered another perspective on the “worst verse in the Bible.”

-In Paul’s day, Ephesus was a leading city of the Roman Empire.
-Half a million people lived there.
-That number swelled for two weeks every year, when a giant festival was held to honor the city’s patron deity: Artemis.
+In Paul’s day, Ephesus was home to half a million people.
+It was a leading city of the Roman Empire.
+The population swelled for two weeks every year, during a giant festival to honor the city’s patron deity, Artemis.

 Artemis was the goddess of fertility (among other things).
 Her priests were women and, as N.T.
 Wright observes, “they ruled the show and kept the men in their place.”

-Artemis’ temple was said to be founded by the Amazons, an ancient group of female warriors who had little use for men, apart from the occasional hookup in order to procreate.
+Artemis’ temple was said to be founded by the Amazons, a mythical group of female warriors who had little use for men, apart from the occasional need to procreate.

 According to the Artemis legend, women were created first.
 Women were superior.
 Women called the shots.
-Artemis was mainly concerned with the welfare of women, which is why she promised to keep them safe in childbearing—no mean feat in a world where 1 in 3 women may have died giving birth.
+Artemis was mainly concerned with the welfare of women, which is why she promised to keep them safe in childbearing—no mean feat at a time when as many as 1 in 3 women died giving birth.

 Men who wished to serve the goddess were free to do so… well, I say “free.”
-Actually, the cost was rather steep.
-In exchange for the honor of service, Artemis quite literally demanded their manhood.
+Actually, the cost could be rather steep.
+In return for the honor of service, Artemis required their manhood, quite literally.

-New Testament scholar Catherine Clark Kroeger described the initiation process as follows (HT Alex Haiken for the link):
+New Testament scholar Catherine Clark Kroeger once described the initiation process as follows:

 Males voluntarily castrated themselves and assumed women’s garments.
 A relief from Rome shows a high priest of Cybele [a closely related deity].
 The castrated priest wears veil, necklaces, earrings and feminine dress.
 He is considered to have exchanged his sexual identity and to have become a she-priest.

-It’s likely many female converts to Christianity in Ephesus came straight from the Artemis cult.
-Can you imagine the difficulty they would’ve had learning to accept the men in the church as their equals?
-Not unlike like the difficulty some men in church have today accepting women as their equals.
+It’s possible female converts in Ephesus came to Christianity straight from the Artemis cult.
+Can you imagine the difficulty they would’ve had learning to accept men in the church as their equals?
+Perhaps not unlike like the difficulty some men have accepting women as their equals today.

-Before long, tensions would have boiled over.
-Church gatherings would have descended into anarchy as some of the women boasted they were created first and should call the shots.
-Timothy would have reached the end of his rope trying to hold this fledgling community together.
+Before long, tensions might have boiled over.
+Church gatherings could have descended into chaos as some of the women announced they were created first and ought to call the shots.
+Timothy would have quickly reached the end of his rope trying to hold this fledgling community together.

-So his mentor, the apostle Paul, wrote a letter.
-Two thousand years later, we cannot hope to understand Paul’s advice in that letter without spending a little time in Ephesus.
+So his mentor Paul wrote a letter.
+Reading that letter almost two thousand years later, we cannot hope to understand Paul’s advice without spending a little time in Ephesus.

-Paul was trying to correct a specific situation run amuck.
-So he prohibited Ephesian women from taking the reins of the Ephesian church, from usurping Timothy’s authority (as Paul’s surrogate), and from lording it over their brothers in Christ—many of whom had known nothing but subjugation their entire lives.
+Whatever the precise nature of the conflict, Paul was trying to correct a specific situation run amuck.
+So he prohibited Ephesian women from taking the reins of the Ephesian church, from usurping Timothy’s authority (as Paul’s surrogate), and from lording it over their brothers in Christ.

-Understanding the context also helps explain Paul’s otherwise bizarre reference to childbearing, which turns out to be a slap in the face to Artemis:
+This interpretation may also help explain Paul’s otherwise bizarre reference to childbearing, which might just be be a direct challenge to Artemis: